OctopusDeploy/docs/docs/deploying-applications/variables/system-variables.md

 ### Action

 Action-level variables are available during execution of an action.
-Indexer notion such as `Octopus.Action[Website].TargetRoles` can be used to refer to values for different actions.
+Indexer notion such asÂ `Octopus.Action[Website].TargetRoles`Â can be used to refer to values for different actions.

 | Name | Example | Description |
 | --- | --- | --- |